google/lovefield/docs/spec/04_select.md

     exec();
 ```

-Same as SQL’s `LIMIT` and `SKIP`, the transaction associated with the select
-query is a key.
-If the select queries are not grouped within the same
+Same as SQL’s `LIMIT` and `SKIP`, if the select queries are not grouped within
-transaction, there will be no guarantee that these rows won’t overlap or skip
+the same transaction, there will be no guarantee that these rows won’t overlap
-if any insertion/deletion happens in between the select.
+or skip if any insertion/deletion happens in between the select.

 The `orderBy()` by default uses ascending order.
 The implementation needs to
 build an iterator that can be traversed in reverse direction as fast as the